rodg/nier-wiki-backup/general/tech/general.md

 A Pod Program is also not discharged after fully self destructing.
 ### Requirements
 A chargeable Pod Program has to be equiped on the active Pod (first aquired during the Marx 1 fight) and it has to be off cooldown.
-The majority of all Pod Programs are chargeable, exceptions are: Wire
+The majority of all Pod Programs are chargeable, exceptions are: Wire (editor note: check for more)
 ### Additional Notes
 - The Quick access Menu cannot be used during Slow-mo, redering you temporarily unable to use Healing items or switch weapon sets while Slow-mo is held
 - Toggleing fashlight to taunt is still possible during Slow-mo